vega/altair/doc/user_guide/interactions.rst

 than an exact match.
 For example,
-we might want to create a condition where we want to access the value of a slider to use directly in a comparison with values of the data.
+we might want to create a condition we select the points in the data that are above or below a threshold value, which is specified via a slider.
 For this workflow it is recommended to use variable parameters via ``param`` and as you can see below, we use the special syntax ``datum.xval``